Critical Issues Need Answers:

 The Annenberg Center for Health Sciences at Eisenhower (Annenberg Center) requires instructors, planners, managers and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this activity.
 All identified conflicts of interest are thoroughly vetted by the Annenberg Center for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.

-This activity is supported by educational grants from: AMGEN, Celgene Corporation, Millennium: The Takeda Oncology Company, ONYX Pharmaceuticals and The Binding Site.
+This activity is supported by Bristol-Myers Squibb, Celgene Corporation, Millennium Takeda, Onyx, and The Binding Site.